Facilities and Equipment

 The Media Center manages a wide range of media and equipment to serve faculty and students and to support the curriculum of media communications programs.

 The Leif J. Sverdrup Complex is located at 8300 Big Bend Blvd.

 Winifred Moore Auditorium

-for approximately 7,800 viewers, 61 visiting speakers and performers, and 13 special
+and workshops, approximately 6,400 viewers, 69 visiting speakers and performers,

-In addition to film screenings, the auditorium hosts jazz and classical concerts, Opera Studio performances, lectures and other university events.
+In addition to film screenings, the auditorium hosted jazz and classical concerts, Opera Studio performances, lectures, town hall meetings and other university events.